• Skip to primary navigation

 8. Yogurt with blueberries

 You already know the benefits of blueberries.
-Add them into some greek yogurt and you have yourself one of the best stress fighting snacks!
+Add them to some Greek yogurt and you have yourself one of the best stress-fighting snacks!

 9. Roasted Lemon Pepper Salmon & Garlic Parmesan Asparagus

-There are many reasons to include salmon into your diet, and reducing stress is one of them.
-The omega-3 fatty acid help counteract stress hormones and lower adrenaline.
+There are many reasons to include salmon in your diet, and reducing stress is one of them.
+The omega-3 fatty acids help counteract stress hormones and lower adrenaline.

 Get the recipe here